 * Dollar on track for first weekly fall in four weeks

-Weekly jobless claims in the United States fell to the lowest in nearly half a century and producer prices increased the most in five months in March.
+Data showed weekly U.S. jobless claims fell to the lowest in nearly half a century and producer prices increased the most in five months in March.

-Silver was up 0.1 percent on the day at $14.97 an ounce, but down about 0.3 percent for the week, its third straight weekly drop.
+Silver was down 0.1 percent at $14.94 an ounce, but was on track for its third weekly decline.

 Spot platinum rose 0.1 percent to $888.11 per ounce, but was on track to snap four straight weeks of gains.

 Palladium climbed 0.6 percent to $1,373.02 per ounce and was up 0.3 percent for the week.
 (Reporting by Sumita Layek and Eileen Soreng in Bengaluru Editing by Chizu Nomiyama)